How to Color Balance a Video for Accurate Skin Tone Using Premiere Pro

 Take the crop effect off, to see the effect to the whole image made with the changes using the white balance sliders.

 You can tweak the white balance if you think you have erred a bit too much one way or the other.
-In this image we may need to warm things up a bit to create a more natural look.
+In this image we may need to things a bit to create a more natural look.

 Checking The Skin Tones